P1sec/QCSuper/README.md

 ## Installation

-QCSuper was tested and developed on Ubuntu 16.04 and Windows 7.
+QCSuper was tested and developed on Ubuntu 16.04, 18.04 and Windows 7.
 It depends on a few Python modules.

 To use it, your phone must be rooted or expose a diag service port over USB.
 In order to check for compatibility with your phone, look up the phone's model on a site like [GSMArena](https://www.gsmarena.com/) and check whether it has a Qualcomm processor.

 In order to open PCAP files produced by QCSuper, you can use any Wireshark 2.x for 2G/3G frames, but you need at least Wireshark 2.5.x for 4G frames (and 2.6.x for individual NAS messages decrypted out of 4G frames).
+Ubuntu currently provides a recent enough build for all versions.

 ### Ubuntu and Debian installation